spring-epfl/zksk/docs/new_primitives.rst

    :lines: 14-21

 Note that the constructor also defines the secrets ``alpha`` and ``beta`` that will be used in the constructed proof from step 2 above.
-The compute the commitment :math:`C` we override the ``precommit(self)`` method to compute a precommitment containing :math:`C`:
+To compute the commitment :math:`C` we override the ``precommit(self)`` method to compute a precommitment containing :math:`C`: